y9c/cfutils/README.md

 ## TODO

-- call mutation by alignment and plot Chromatogram graphic
+- [ ] call mutation by alignment and plot Chromatogram graphic
-- add a doc
+- [ ] add a doc
+- [x] change xaxis by peak location